mkhapp/Consolidate_MicroManager_Images/README.md

 *SameFolder* - level agnostic, saves all images into the same folder with names based on the full pathway directory
 *InSubfolders* - level agnostic, saves images into a new folder created in each sublevel

 To use any of the macros, ensure that all folders and subfolders are contained in a single directory.
-Select this directory in the first step (a pop-up window) and then wait for the program to finish.
+Drag and drop the selected macro onto the ImageJ toolbar.
+In the popup window with the code, select "Run."
+Select the single directory containing your subfolders and images in the first step (a pop-up window) and then wait for the program to finish.
 A log window will pop up with the word "Finished!" when the program is done, if no errors occurred.